-III.
-Annual Conference Special Project Sustainable Development and Competition Law (2021) As part of this project, the GVH conducted a survey among ICN members and NGAs on their experience concerning sustainability and competition law.
-The topic attracted great international interest and numerous competition authorities (52) and NGAs (41) submitted their responses revealing available experience in this field.
+VIII.
+Annual Conference Special Projects Note: Special Project Reports represent the work of the host agency and are not consensus ICN-approved documents.
 Cartel Enforcement and Competition (2018) The project discusses the issues that India has faced in cartel enforcement, identifying the common underlying cartel-facilitating elements across sectors and to gauge the extent of stakeholder awareness and their perspectives on impact of the CCI decisions and policy/regulatory controls over markets.
 The project also aims at providing a brief factual matrix of various key aspects of cartel enforcement in ICN member jurisdictions.
 Government Advocacy and Disruptive Innovations (2016) For the 2016 Annual Conference, the Competition Commission of Singapore, with the assistance of the ICN Advocacy Working Group and other ICN member volunteers examined the Government Advocacy and Disruptive Innovations, focusing on (1) how ICN members have successfully advocated competition considerations to governmental and legislative entities, (2) the similarities and differences in the approaches taken by ICN members when advocating competition considerations to governmental and legislative entities, and (3) recommendations for advocating competition considerations to governmental and legislative entities with regard to disruptive innovations.
 Online Vertical Restraints (2015) For the 2015 Annual Conference, the Australian Competition and Consumer Commission examined the online vertical restraints, focusing on (1) resale price maintenance (RPM), (2) RPM facilitating conduct, (3) across platform parity agreements, (4) online sales bans or limitations, (5) geographic price discrimination.
 This report is based on the responses to a questionnaire submitted by competition authorities from 47 jurisdictions.
 State-Owned Enterprises and Competition (2014) For the 2014 Annual Conference, the Moroccan Competition Council examined the interaction between state-owned enterprises (SOEs) and competition law.
 This background report is based on the responses to a questionnaire submitted by competition authorities from 34 jurisdictions.
 Working with Courts and Judges (2013) For the 2013 Annual Conference, the Polish Office of Competition and Consumer Protection examined the relationship between national competition agencies and judiciary in order to find the most realistic ways in which the cooperation can be improved.
 Based on responses to the extensive questionnaire submitted by 45 ICN members two documents were prepared: collective information and executive summary.
-Note: Special Project Reports represent the work of the host agency and are not consensus ICN-approved documents.

-III.
-Annual Conference Special Project Report on Competition Enforcement and Consumer Welfare (2011) For the 2011 Annual Conference, the Netherlands Competition Authority examined the role of consumer welfare in competition enforcement across the global competition community and drafted a report based on the responses to a questionnaire completed by 57 competition authorities and 19 non-governmental advisors to competition authorities.
-Interface between Competition Policy and other Public Policies (2010) currently unavailable pending website transition For the 2010 Annual Conference, the Turkish Competition Authority examined the interface between competition policy and other public policies and prepared a summary report based on the responses to a questionnaire completed by competition authorities from 33 jurisdictions.
+Report on Competition Enforcement and Consumer Welfare (2011) For the 2011 Annual Conference, the Netherlands Competition Authority examined the role of consumer welfare in competition enforcement across the global competition community and drafted a report based on the responses to a questionnaire completed by 57 competition authorities and 19 non-governmental advisors to competition authorities.
+Interface between Competition Policy and other Public Policies (2010) For the 2010 Annual Conference, the Turkish Competition Authority examined the interface between competition policy and other public policies and prepared a summary report based on the responses to a questionnaire completed by competition authorities from 33 jurisdictions.
 Competition Law in Small Economies (2009) For the 2009 Annual Conference, the Swiss Competition Commission joined by the Israeli Antitrust Authority, examined competition law in small economies and drafted a report that describes responses to a questionnaire on the ways in which the size of an economy may affect the crafting, implementation or interpretation of competition law.
 Abuse of a Superior Bargaining Position (2008) For the 2008 Annual Conference, the Japan Fair Trade Commission led a 15 member task force to examine the treatment of an abuse of a superior bargaining position and prepared a summary report comparing legal frameworks and enforcement activities of such regulations in the jurisdictions that employ them.